Vinay08sharma/Selenoid-Demo/README.md

 - Run ``` docker compose up```

-- On it is up & running
+- Once it is up & running

 - Head to the browser & navigate to [http://localhost:8083]

 - Selenoid UI will be visible.

 - Finally, Just run your testcase & you will be able to visualize the same inside the Selenoid.